azoth-lang/azoth.language.reference/old/destructors.md

 Alternatives:

-  1. Allow destructors to throw, but panic if this happens during stack unwinding
+  1. Allow destructors to throw, but abort if this happens during stack unwinding
   2. Allow destructors to throw, but give them a way to tell if it is during stack unwinding (i.e. std::uncaught_exception()) and choose what happens.
 This seems to be discouraged even in C++
   3. Allow destructors to throw, but enforce something about try catch blocks so that types with destructors that throw can never be destructed by stack unwinding.
 This seems very restrictive